JanHendrikVanHeusden/Kute/md/howto/0-howto.md

     * #### ... the maximum length of property's String representation
     * #### ... the maximum number of elements of collections, arrays, etc.

-  This can be done on a per-property or a per-class basis (see snippet below), or [by global configuration →](configure-default-settings.md).
+  This can be done on a per-property or a per-class basis (_snippet below_), or [by means of global configuration →](configure-default-settings.md).

    ```
    @AsStringOption(propMaxStringValueLength = 20, elementsLimit = 5)